mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Arguments FOR:**
 - Final confrontation is inevitable
 - Chance to reason with him
-- Might prevent Second Sundering
+- Might prevent Second Worldrend
 - Opportunity to understand his full plan

 **Arguments AGAINST:**